bbauska/W3Cx-5of5/README.md

 isplayTimeWhileVideoIsPlaying()</b>".

-Ok, like this: while the video is being played, this method will be called and we can here, for example, display the <b>currentTime... console.log()</b>.
+Ok, like this: while the video is being played, this method will be called and we can here, for example, display the <b>currentTime&#155;
+console.log()</b>.
 Let&apos;s me open the console, play the video and you see the current time.
 You can make a test: if "vid. currentTime greater than 5 seconds&quot;, then we pause the video.